Shiva and Prana Yoga from Shiva, the Lord of Yoga, by David Frawley

 Shiva and the Unitary Prana

 Shiva is the unitary prana behind the dualistic movements of the breath as inhalation and exhalation or the dualistic movements of the mind through attraction and repulsion.
 To reach the higher Prana of Shiva we must first balance the ordinary dualities of prana, energy and emotion within ourselves.
+This is not an easy task and requires that we develop a power of concentration, attention and detachment relative to the body, senses and mind.

 Sounds of the Breath as Sounds of Shiva